torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 See :ref:`iaa_default_config` below for details of the default configuration.

-More likely than not, however, and because of the complexity and configurability of the accelerator devices, the user will want to configure the device and manually enable the desired devices and workqueues.
+More likely than analt, however, and because of the complexity and configurability of the accelerator devices, the user will want to configure the device and manually enable the desired devices and workqueues.